- Who are we?

 These Committees review Standard Applications and are held approximately every three weeks; the deadline for receipt of applications is three weeks in advance of the meeting date.
 The lead applicant is invited to attend and if in attendance, will receive informal verbal feedback on the day, with written responses sent shortly after.

 This is a meeting of the entire REC membership and takes place once a semester.
-The purpose of these meetings is high-level policy and procedural discussions and debate of the more complex applications that qualify for full REC review, either by their nature or as a referral from a REC Panel.
+The purpose of these meetings is to have a high-level policy and procedural discussion and also to discuss more complex applications that qualify for full REC review, either by their nature or as a referral from a REC Panel.

 Following the Committee’s review, the lead applicant will receive a written response advising on the outcome.
 The options available to the Committee are any one of the following: